xin2zhang/VIP/README.rst

     sh setup.sh install

-This will install the package into your python environment, after which the package can be used directly in your scripts.
+This will install the package into your Python environment, after which the package can be used directly in your scripts.

 Variational Inversion
 ---------------------
-This package implements three different variational inference methods: ``ADVI (mean field)``, ``SVGD``, and ``Stochastic SVGD (sSVGD)``.
+This package implements three different variational inference methods: ``ADVI (mean field)``, ``SVGD``, and ``stochastic SVGD (sSVGD)``.
 To use them,

 .. code-block:: python

-    from vfwi.pyvi.svgd import SVGD, sSVGD
+    from vip.pyvi.svgd import SVGD, sSVGD
-    from vfwi.pyvi.advi import ADVI
+    from vip.pyvi.advi import ADVI

 All methods require a function that takes model parameters as input and calculates the gradients of logarithm posterior pdf function w.r.t parameters.
 For example,